Softwire/LochNessBuilder/README.md

 Note that such usages are stretching this library beyond the bounds of what it is intended for.
 You're likely better off building all the monsters up-front, and then updating them after the fact!

+## .NET Version targets

+The csproj builds a package that targets .NET Framework 4.0, 4.5, 4.5.1, 4.6.1, and .NET Standard 2.0 Thus this should be usable in projects for built in .NET Framework 4.0 onwards, .NET Core 2.0 onwards, .NET Standard 2.0 onwards, and .NET 5
+It is actively tested against project running under the following .NET Versions:

+* .NET 5
+* .NET Core 3.1
+* .NET Core 2.1
+* .NET Standard 2.1
+* .NET Standard 2.0
+* .NET Framework 4.8
+* .NET Framework 4.5.2
+* .NET Framework 4.5
+* .NET Framework 4.0

 ## TODOs

 * Add support for Builders for objects with no default constructor.